 - Browse to the Configuration\Your Lansweeper License section of the web console and make sure the Licensed Assets count does not exceed the asset limit specified on the same page or in the terms of your Lansweeper license.Most Lansweeper licenses limit the number of assets you can scan.
 Once you've reached your licensed asset limit, scanning of new and existing assets stops until you delete some assets or upgrade your license.
 Any non-monitor assets listed when you click the Assets link at the top of the web console count towards your asset limit.
 Your Licensed Assets count indicates how many non-monitor assets have already been scanned and have been counted towards your limit.

 - Review the Scanning Status widget in the Main page of the Dashboard and make sure your database hasn't reached its size limit, if it has one.
-If you've reached your size limit, the scanning service cannot write additional assets to the database and you'll need to perform a database cleanup to continue scanning.Your Lansweeper database is hosted in either Microsoft SQL Compact, SQL LocalDB or SQL Server.
+If you've reached your size limit, the scanning service cannot write additional assets to the database and you'll need to perform a database cleanup to continue scanning.Your Lansweeper database is hosted in either the Microsoft SQL LocalDB, Microsoft SQL Server or (deprecated) Microsoft SQL Compact database server.
 SQL Compact databases are limited to 4GB of data by Microsoft.
 Express (freeware) editions of old SQL Server versions are also limited to 4GB.
 SQL LocalDB and Express editions of newer SQL Server versions (2008 R2 and beyond) are limited to 10GB.
 There are of course non-Express editions of SQL Server as well, which are not limited in size.

 - Make sure the server hosting your Lansweeper database has sufficient disk space left.